What Compensation Will I Get For My Personal Injury Claim?

 - Do you need to reduce your work hours because you are limited by your injuries; or

 - Are you no longer able to work in your normal employment or at all?

-Generally speaking however, if you have suffered injury due to the fault of another, whether in a motor vehicle accident, an accident at work, an incidence of medical malpractice or a slip and fall in a public place, then in the majority of cases, even with a minor injury, it is very likely you will have a personal injury claim worth pursuing.
-And this will most likely be the case, even if you think you may have contributed in some way to your injury occurring.
+Generally speaking yes.
+If you have suffered injury due to the fault of another, whether in a motor vehicle accident, an accident at work, an incidence of medical malpractice or a slip and fall in a public place, then in the majority of cases, even with a minor injury, it is very likely you will have a personal injury claim worth pursuing.

-- You sustained an injury, even a minor injury, that interferes with your work in some way.
+You sustained a minor injury that interferes with your work in some way.
 For example: